Litecoin Price Prediction: Why We’re Still Bullish on This OG Altcoin

-On the year, Litecoin is up around 65% in value.
-On the other hand, Bitcoin is up by more than 96%.
-Thanks to the gift of hindsight, it’s fairly easy to see that either would have been a solid investment.
+Both Litecoin and Bitcoin realized major volatility in 2021.
+In fact, most of the crypto market did.
+Thanks to the gift of hindsight, it’s fairly easy to see that either would have been a solid investment nonetheless.
 And that’s likely to continue to be the case for the near future.

 Crypto isn’t going anywhere.
 If anything, it’s only grown more popular throughout the past couple years.
 Crypto adoption is growing faster than China can ban it.
 In fact, China could be on the cusp of reversing its stance on crypto.
 Though from our vantage point, that seems unlikely due to the emphasis the country is putting on its digital yuan.

 But regardless, other countries are adopting crypto as the default currency.
 Hedge funds are being built around crypto.
 And the New York Stock Exchange recently welcomed the Proshares Bitcoin Strategy ETF (NYSE: BITO).
 And there’s likely more where that came from.
 We won’t be selling any of our Bitcoin soon.
 But we will be stocking up on Litecoin while we continue to hold.
-Seeing another 65% rise in value in the next 12 months seems reasonable.
-Which is why we think Litecoin is likely to be trading around the $350 mark at this time next year.
+Seeing another rise in value in the next 12 months seems reasonable.

 The Bottom Line on Litecoin

 Litecoin isn’t the sexiest altcoin out there.
 We know that.
 Anyone reading this Litecoin price prediction probably knows that too.
 Over the next year, scores of new coins will come out that are likely to beat Litecoin handily in terms of increased value.
 But Litecoin comes with something they won’t: Security.